 you find that there’s less moving in and out of screens?
 I do.

-at QuickBase "eat our own dog food."
-In other words, we use QuickBase to run our business.
+I really do.
+I’m not just on staff, I’m a Quickbase user and app manager too.
+You’ve probably heard that we here at Quickbase "eat our own dog food."
+In other words, we use Quickbase to run our business.
 This means that we too must navigate the new menus to locate important features, just like you regular folk on the other end of our programming code.
-This revelation begs the question: How is the transition going at QuickBase HQ?
+This revelation begs the question: How is the transition going at Quickbase HQ?
 Was it a seamless "new look" love-fest?
 Not every day.
 Change is hard for us too.
 There’s been the occasional "Where’s the such-and-such feature?" or "How do get to my blankety-blank now?"
 During development, we even made some changes based on requests from ourselves.

 (See?
 We listen) But one week later, all is silent here as I type.
 Email notifications indicate that everyone is updating their issues and projects as usual, with no more questions.
 Hope you all have found your stride again too.